mhbeals/mhwood.github.io/histories/slb.md

 ### Consulted Libraries

-Digitised newspapers published in ZEYFS typically stem from the collection of the Staatsbibliothek zu Berlin.
+Digitised newspapers published in ZEFYS typically stem from the collection of the Staatsbibliothek zu Berlin.
 However, in some cases there have also been collaborations with other libraries or archives to digitise historical German newspapers from their holdings that are not